tedburke/BioEM/notes.md

 author: Ted Burke
 date: 23-Oct-2024
 geometry: margin=2.5cm
+fontsize: 12pt
+#mainfont: DejaVuSerif.ttf
-mainfont: DejaVuSerif.ttf
+mainfont: DejaVu Sans
 sansfont: DejaVuSans.ttf
 monofont: DejaVuSansMono.ttf
 mathfont: texgyredejavu-math.otf
-fontsize: 12pt
 bibliography: library.bib
 csl: ieee.csl
 ---

 # Test text

-Here is some text @horowitz1989art.
-This is another sentence @horowitz1989art.

-And now a list...
+Horowitz and Hill share much wisdom in their book, *The Art of Electronics* @horowitz1989art.

+Topics covered in that book which are relevant to the present document include:

-- apples
+- resistance
-- oranges
+- operational amplifiers
-- pears
+- instrumentation amplifiers

 # Test maths

-Ok, let's try an equation...
+The equations below were inserted using the single dollar marks.

 (@foo) An equation $e = mc^2$

 (@bar) $e = mc^2$

-And this $e = mc^2$ is some inline maths.
+The equation $e = mc^2$ was inserted as inline maths using single dollar signs.

 These equations are enclosed in a TeX environment: